AstroMined/debtonator/docs/progress.md

 ## Recent Updates

+### Payment Patterns Implementation for ADR-014 Compliance (2025-04-26)

+- Completed Payment Patterns Implementation for ADR-014 Repository Layer Compliance:
+  - Created PaymentPatternRepository with specialized methods:
+    - Implemented get_payments_with_filters with comprehensive filtering
+    - Added get_bill_payments for liability-specific analysis
+    - Created calculate_payment_frequency_metrics for interval analysis
+    - Added calculate_amount_statistics for financial analysis
+    - Implemented get_date_range_for_pattern_analysis for proper boundaries
+    - Added get_most_common_category for category suggestion
+  - Refactored BillPaymentPatternService to follow repository pattern:
+    - Updated service to inherit from BaseService
+    - Replaced all direct database queries with repository methods
+    - Used _get_repository method for standardized repository access
+    - Delegated data operations to repository layer
+    - Kept business logic for pattern classification in service
+    - Maintained existing method signatures for backward compatibility
+  - Applied proper ADR-011 datetime compliance:
+    - Used ensure_utc() for timezone awareness
+    - Implemented naive_start_of_day() and naive_end_of_day() for DB operations
+    - Used utc_now() instead of direct datetime usage
+    - Fixed timezone handling in all date comparisons
+  - Added comprehensive docstrings to all methods
+  - Fixed import statements to only include needed modules
+  - Improved error handling and validation
+  - Updated ADR-014 implementation checklist to mark Phase 8 as completed

 ### Payment Service Refactoring for ADR-014 Compliance (2025-04-26)

 - Completed Payment Service refactoring to comply with ADR-014 Repository Layer Compliance: